JeffLIrion/ha-androidtv/README.md

 # Android TV

-This component is the same as the built-in [`androidtv`](https://www.home-assistant.io/components/androidtv/) component, except that it utilizes newer backend packages.
+This is a modified version of the built-in [`androidtv`](https://www.home-assistant.io/components/androidtv/) component for the purpose of testing.

-* In particular, this should solve the problem where `pure-python-adb` was spamming the log.

 ## Configuration